-The Miami Bakehouse needs absolutely no introduction to West Aussies.
-They’ve got a few locations across Perth and Mandurah, but the Falcon outpost is the standout.
-Owner Simone Sanders doubles as official taste tester, and the team won’t put anything on the shelves that they don’t love themselves.
-Think fresh bread, delicious cakes, barista coffee and gourmet pies—oh, the pies.
+Miami Bakehouse needs absolutely no introduction to West Aussies.
+They’ve got a few locations across Perth and Mandurah, as well as the drive-through bakehouses in Myalup off the Forrest Highway, but the Falcon outpost is the standout.
+All locations open seven days a week, the team won’t put anything on the shelves that they don’t love themselves.
+Think fresh bread, delicious cakes, barista coffee and gourmet pies.
 These are multi-award winning pies, people.
-We’re talking steak and cheese, lamb curry, large family pies and even an ever-changing pie of the week (follow them on Facebook for all the updates!).
+We’re talking steak and cheese, lamb curry, large family pies and even an ever-changing pie of the week (follow them on Facebook for all the updates).

 The Mushroom At No.61

-The Official Great Aussie Pie Competition has some serious contenders from all over Australia, and this unsuspecting little bakery in Balingup has been taking out medals for their insanely good pork and mushroom pie—it’s laden with a creamy cider sauce, made from local ingredients!
-The Pie of the Day keeps things interesting if you’re a regular, but the beef bourgignon is hard to go past.
+The Official Great Aussie Pie Competition has some serious contenders from all over Australia, and this unsuspecting little bakery in Balingup has been taking out medals for their insanely good pork and mushroom pie; it’s laden with a creamy cider sauce, made from local ingredients.
+The Pie of the Day keeps things interesting if you’re a regular, but the beef bourguignon is hard to go past.
 Other winners include the creamy chicken, the leek and bacon, and the creamy mushroom for something of the veggie variety.
 The owners also pride themselves on concocting some adventurous sweet treats, such as their lamington strawberry layered cheesecake.

 The Passionate Baker